M3ales/RTExampleMod/README.md

 # RTExampleMod
-Example Mod for SMAPI 2.7, Relationship Tooltips 2.0.0-beta.2 and Bookcase 0.4.0
+Example Mod for [SMAPI 2.7](https://smapi.io/), [Relationship Tooltips 2.0.0-beta.2](https://github.com/M3ales/RelationshipTooltips/releases/tag/v2.0.0-beta.2) and [Bookcase 0.4.0](https://stardewvalley.curseforge.com/projects/bookcase/files/2605330)

 ## API
 As of RelationshipTooltips 2.0.0-beta.2 you can now add your own text to the relationship tooltips mod.
 It currently will search for *anything* inheriting from `StardewValley.Character` and allow you to provide conditions for different text displays.
 It's currently limited to text, but hopefully in future this will expand to Images.
 ### Installation
 #### Requirements
-* SMAPI 2.6 or later (Preferably later, but it should still work in installs down to SMAPI 2.0)
+* [SMAPI 2.6 or later](https://smapi.io/) (Preferably later, but it should still work in installs down to SMAPI 2.0)
-* RelationshipTooltips 2.0.0-beta.2 or later installed in `StardewValley\Mods`
+* [RelationshipTooltips 2.0.0-beta.2](https://github.com/M3ales/RelationshipTooltips/releases) or later installed in `StardewValley\Mods`
 * [Bookcase 0.4.0](https://stardewvalley.curseforge.com/projects/bookcase/files) or later installed in `StardewValley\Mods`
 * Stardew Valley 1.3 or later.
 * Mod targetting .net 4.5.2 or higher.
-(4.5.2 recommended)
+(4.5.2 recommended) [You can change this - details below]
 #### Referencing the RT API
 You'll need to add `RelationshipTooltips.dll` as a reference within your own mod's project.
 An example using Visual Studio is detailed below.